Kel-KO/Koder/README.md

 How to run---
-  I made this appp using django so it will take a few steps in order to run my web app properly.
+  I made this app using django so it will take a few steps in order to run my web app properly.

   -You will need a terminal space to launch the app (gitbash works well)